 c) Treasury:

-obtaining interbank loans from them, placing bank funds on
+receiving interbank loans from them, placing bank funds on

 their correspondent accounts opened with the Bank;

-Attracting funds from legal entities and individuals through the sale of
+Raising funds from legal entities and individuals through the sale of

 1.6.
-In the course of conducting deposit operations, the Bank's divisions are guided by the legislation of the Russian Federation, the regulations of the Central Bank of the Russian Federation, the Charter of the Bank, this Document and internal documents regulating the technical procedure and conditions for conducting specific types of banking operations.
+In the course of conducting deposit operations, the Bank's divisions are guided by the legislation of the Russian Federation, regulations of the Central Bank of the Russian Federation, the Charter of the Bank, this Document and internal documents regulating the technical procedure and conditions for conducting specific types of banking operations.

 2. Basic provisions and principles

-Identification of the relevant departments involved in the implementation
+Identification of relevant departments involved in implementation

-banking operations that provide attraction of resources;
+banking operations that ensure the attraction of resources;

 banking operations aimed at attracting resources.

-Principles for ensuring optimal (subject to subsequent
+Principles for ensuring optimal (taking into account subsequent

-receipt of income from the placement of resources) level of costs;
+obtaining income from the placement of resources) level of costs;

-reliability of the Bank.
+reliability of the Bank's operation.

 Subjects of deposit relations (in relation to individuals and